(Last updated on November 2nd, 2022)

 In terms of animation, Photoshop has a great feature called Timeline.
 While Adobe After Effects is better for animation overall, Photoshop is a great tool for simple, short animations like GIFs.
 Meanwhile, CorelDraw does not have a built-in Timeline feature.
 You have to go outside the software to create animations.

+Winner: Adobe Photoshop.
 Overall, CorelDRAW is great for vector graphics and vector illustration.
 Photoshop’s tools are more customizable and have a bigger range of functions.
 In terms of what the programs can do, Photoshop is much more feature-rich and has way more to offer.
+This is why Photoshop is the winner.

 CorelDraw is available for subscription and a one-time purchase.
 Adobe Photoshop is subscription only.
 Read on to see what price is better for you.